AllenDowney/Portfolio/narrative18.md

 workshop later in the semester as a one-week introduction to Bayesian methods.

-In May and October 2017 I published two articles related to the decline of religion in the U.S. in the Scientific American blog [1](https://blogs.scientificamerican.com/observations/college-freshmen-are-less-religious-than-ever/) [2](https://blogs.scientificamerican.com/observations/the-u-s-is-retreating-from-religion/)
+In May and October 2017 I published two articles related to the decline of religion in the U.S. in the Scientific American blog.
+[1](https://blogs.scientificamerican.com/observations/college-freshmen-are-less-religious-than-ever/)
+[2](https://blogs.scientificamerican.com/observations/the-u-s-is-retreating-from-religion/)
 I gave a related talk for PyData Boston in June 2017.

 Plans